JarrodWooden/Lab_1_SimpleCalc/README.md

   The most difficult subroutine for the calculator was going to be creating a method for the multiply operation.
   Therefore I began by writing ideas of how to multiply two numbers together in assembly
-    -I started by just multiplying two numbers together in binary and trying to figure out how the process works.
+    I started by just multiplying two numbers together in binary and trying to figure out how the process works.

     After I figured out a process for multiplying to binary numbers together, I began to think about how I could implement